aws-samples/eks-workshop/content/beginner/190_efs/launching-efs.md

 *kubernetes.io/role/elb = 1*
 {{% /notice %}}

 Check the <b>LifeCycleState</b> of the mount targets using the following command and wait until it changes from <b>creating</b> to <b>available</b> before you proceed to the next step.
+It will take a few minutes for all the mount targets to transition to **available** state.
 You may also check on the status of mount targets from the EFS Dashboard on the AWS Management Console.
 Select the file system you just created and then click on **Manage network access** to see the mount targets.
 ```
 aws efs describe-mount-targets --file-system-id $FILE_SYSTEM_ID | jq --raw-output '.MountTargets[].LifeCycleState'
 ```